hackalog/easydata/{{ cookiecutter.repo_name }}/README.md

 GETTING STARTED
 ---------------
 ### Checking out the repo
-Note: These instructions assume you are using SSH keys (and not HTTPS authentication) with github.
+Note: These instructions assume you are using SSH keys (and not HTTPS authentication) with gitlab.
-If you haven't set up SSH access to GitHub, see [Configuring SSH Access to Github](https://github.com/hackalog/cookiecutter-easydata/wiki/Configuring-SSH-Access-to-Github).
+If you haven't set up SSH access to GitLab, see [Configuring SSH Access to Github or GitLab](https://github.com/hackalog/cookiecutter-easydata/wiki/Configuring-SSH-Access-to-Github).
 This also includes instuctions for using more than one account with SSH keys.

-1. Fork the repo (on GitHub) to your personal account
+1. Fork the repo (on GitLab) to your personal account
 1. Clone your fork to your local machine
-  `git clone git@github.com:<your github handle>/{{cookiecutter.project_name}}.git`
+  `git clone git@gitlab.com:<your gitlab handle>/{{cookiecutter.project_name}}.git`
 1. Add the main source repo as a remote branch called `upstream` (to make syncing easier):
   `cd {{cookiecutter.project_name}}`
-  `git remote add upstream git@github.com:<upstream-repo>/{{cookiecutter.project_name}}.git`
+  `git remote add upstream git@gitlab.com:<upstream-repo>/{{cookiecutter.project_name}}.git`

 You're all set for staying up-to-date with the project repo.
-Follow the instructions in this handy [Github Workflow Cheat Sheet](https://github.com/hackalog/cookiecutter-easydata/wiki/Github-Workflow-Cheat-Sheet) for keeping your working copy of the repo in sync.
+Follow the instructions in this handy [Gitlab Workflow Cheat Sheet](https://github.com/hackalog/cookiecutter-easydata/wiki/Github-Workflow-Cheat-Sheet) for keeping your working copy of the repo in sync.

 ### Setting up your environment
 **WARNING**: If you have conda-forge listed as a channel in your `.condarc` (or any other channels other than defaults), remove it during the course of the workshop.
 Even better, don't use a `.condarc` for managing channels, as it overrides the `environment.yml` instructions and makes things less reproducible.
 Make the changes to the `environment.yml` file if necessary.
 We've had some conda-forge related issues with version conflicts.
 We also recommend [setting your channel priority to 'strict'](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-channels.html) to reduce package incompatibility problems.